Penis becomes flaccid during intercourse

 • Reduced blood supply: e.g. due to atherosclerosis, high blood pressure, high blood lipids or diabetes.

-• Venous leakage: blood leaks out too quickly, making it difficult to maintain erection – typically felt as a drop in erection when changing position or after a few minutes of penetration.
+• Venous leakage: blood leaks back out too quickly, making it difficult to maintain the erection – typically felt as the erection decreases when changing position or after a few minutes of penetration.

 Men with incipient cardiovascular disease may experience erectile dysfunction before other symptoms appear.
 That’s why I always take my circulation seriously.
 A simple rule of thumb: mornings, masturbation and erection during foreplay can be better than erection during penetration if the venous system relaxes too quickly.
 This helps me to target your treatment.